norman's website

 How we feel about our work has a strong influence on our inner

-work life - 'the confluence of perceptions, emotions and motivations that
+- 'the confluence of perceptions, emotions and motivations that

 individuals experience as they react to and make sense of the events in their